AlperenYilmz/RTMP-FFMPEG/README.md

 # RTMP-FFMPEG
 ## Description
-- This project was given to me as a recruitment assesment.
+- This project was given as a recruitment task.
 The project case can be explained as:
 > Build an RTMP based, local host stream platform.
 Any available RTMP server can be used.
 Publisher client must use an FFMPEG for streaming.
 Also derive a system-service to launch the entire program at once.
 Stream must have an random overlay image, which will be handled with requests library, using python.

 ## Technical